lrasata/pokedex/README.md

 # Pokedex
 > Project under construction

-This project is a full-stack application built with `NodeJS, Express, MongoDB, Mongoose, GraphQL and React`.
+This project is a **full-stack application** built with `NodeJS, Express, MongoDB, Mongoose, GraphQL, React and Mui`.
-The purpose of this project is to serve as a practice to get familiar with `GraühQL`.
+The purpose of this project is to serve as a practice to get familiar with `GraphQL`.

 ## Features
 ### User can view all pokemon cards and search by name